googleapis/google-cloud-java/java-filestore/README.md

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Network Security API [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Cloud Filestore API [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Network Security API.
+You will need to [enable billing][enable-billing] to use Cloud Filestore API.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-cloud-network-security` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-network-security` as a dependency in your code.
+You'll need to obtain the `google-cloud-filestore` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-filestore` as a dependency in your code.

-## About Network Security API
+## About Cloud Filestore API

-[Network Security API][product-docs] n/a.
+[Cloud Filestore API][product-docs] instances are fully managed NFS file servers on Google Cloud for use with applications running on Compute Engine virtual machines (VMs) instances or Google Kubernetes Engine clusters.

-See the [Network Security API client library docs][javadocs] to learn how to use this Network Security API Client Library.
+See the [Cloud Filestore API client library docs][javadocs] to learn how to use this Cloud Filestore API Client Library.

 ## Troubleshooting